robfatland/costnotify/zombie/README.md

 ## AMI Generation

+### Short summary

+If you **Stop** and then **Terminate** an instance there is no trace of it remaining; it is lost.
+You are obliged to create an AMI.
+In so doing take care to include any and all attached volumes.
+Each volume will correspond to a snapshot; and Launching an AMI will be default include all snapshots of all attached volumes in the resulting EC2; but these must be re-mounted.

+### Extended narrative

 The task here is to create a minimal-cost image of a work environment.
 Let's do an experiment where we get two machines, put some precious data on them both, and then use two procedures to shut them down.
 Can we recover the precious data in both cases?
 Very simple experiment.